 DIVAs – Every year at 1:15 p.m. on the Friday preceding Fat Tuesday, the DIVAs, clad in elaborate bustiers, come down from the Arnaud's balcony, promenade up Bourbon Street, through the courtyard at Pat O'Brien's, down Royal and back up to their balcony.
 Accompanied by the Rolling Elvi and the Riverside Ramblers jazz marching band, they are known for their specially designed bustier bead throws.

 El Lucha Krewe – This group, which started in 2013 as part of the Krewe of Freret, is devoted to Mexican pro wrestling.
 You’ve got to see it to believe it.

 Golddigger Babydolls – The dancing group costumes in brightly colored little girl dresses with bloomers and bonnets.
 It’s a reprisal of a group that paraded in the 1930s.

 Krewe of the Rolling Elvi – This group has two goals.
 Honor the memory of the King and entertain parade revelers.
 They succeed on both levels.
-Dozens of sequin clad men riding around on scooters is a site you don't want to miss.
+Dozens of sequin-clad men riding around on scooters is a sight you don't want to miss.